 Why Should I Be Concerned?

 It’s important to know how the supplements and medications you take interact with one another.
 Many supplements and medications make other medications less effective or increase the likelihood or severity of side effects.
-That’s why you should always be honest with the Nurx™ medical team when you’re discussing your health status.
+That’s why you should always be open with the Nurx™ medical team when you’re discussing your health status.

 Should I Take Biotin With Birth Control?